Beliavsky/Fortran-code-on-GitHub/README.md

 [code_saturne](https://github.com/code-saturne/code_saturne): CFD software handling either incompressible or expandable flows with or without heat transfer and turbulence

+[Compressible-Flow](https://github.com/obdwinston/Compressible-Flow): Riemann solver for the Euler equations on an unstructured triangular mesh using the finite volume method, by Winston Ong.
+The HLLC fluxes are computed by solving the x-split Riemann problem at each face, taking advantage of the rotational invariance of the flux vectors.
+Also [Incompressible-Flow](https://github.com/obdwinston/Incompressible-Flow) which implements Chorin's projection method to solve the incompressible Navier-Stokes equations on an unstructured triangular mesh using the finite volume method.

 [contur](https://github.com/aldorona/contur): code in Appendix D of J.C.
 Sivells, [A computer program for the aerodynamic design of axisymmetric and planar nozzles for supersonic and hypersonic wind tunnels](https://apps.dtic.mil/sti/citations/ADA062944), ARO Inc., a Sverdrup Corporation Company, ADEC TR 78 63, December 1978.
 The code uses a combination of analytical solutions, the method of  characteristics, and centerline distributions in order to calculate the divergent section of a convergent-divergent de Laval nozzle.